 The post-surgery confinement phase is critical for a good recovery after a dog’s amputation procedure.
-Since you can’t go on a walk, exercise your dog’s brain with challenging, interactive games that prevent boredom, sharpen the mind and strengthen your bond.
+Since you can’t go on a walk, exercise your dog with brain games that prevent boredom, sharpen the mind and strengthen your bond.

 During this time, you’ll need to find new activities for your new Tripawd, like the confinement games we’ve previously discussed here.
 Today we want to add one more cognitive dog game to the list: Nina Ottosson DogTwister Interactive game.